chromium/chromium/docs/win_cross.md

     # Follow instructions, enter 0 as project id.
     download_from_google_storage --config

+`gclient sync` should now succeed.
+Skip ahead to the [GN setup](#gn-setup) section.

-If you are not at Google, you can package your Windows SDK installation into a zip file by running the following on a Windows machine:
+### If you're not at Google

+You can package your Windows SDK installation into a zip file by running the following on a Windows machine:

     cd path/to/depot_tools/win_toolchain
     # customize the Windows SDK version numbers